-The requirements of IFRS 16, as adopted by the Code, are expected to apply retrospectively from 1 April 2022 with the cumulative effect of initially applying the Standard recognised as an adjustment to the opening balance of reserves at the date of initial application (1 April 2022).
+The requirements of IFRS 16, as adopted by the Code, apply retrospectively with the cumulative effect of initially applying the Standard recognised as an adjustment to the opening balance of reserves at the date of initial application.
 Comparative information is not restated.

-For leases previously classified as operating leases under IAS 17, implementation of IFRS 16 will require the Authority to recognise, as lessee, a lease liability and right-of-use asset (including the recognition, at fair value, of a right of use asset in respect of a lease for nil or nominal consideration) at 1 April 2022 unless:
+For leases previously classified as operating leases under IAS 17, implementation of IFRS 16 will require the Authority to recognise, as lessee, a lease liability and right-of-use asset (including the recognition, at fair value, of a right of use asset in respect of a lease for nil or nominal consideration) at the date of initial application unless: